 Day 4: Bilbao

-The cheapest and fastest way to get to Bilbao is by bus that takes approximately 2 hours.
+The cheapest and fastest way to get to Bilbao is by bus, and takes approximately 2 hours.

-Bilbao is a beautiful port city with towering skyscrapers downtown, beaches reachable via metro and mountains surrounding the city.
-It’s most famous attraction is the titanium-clad Guggenheim Museum building.
+Bilbao is a beautiful port city with towering skyscrapers downtown, beaches reachable via the metro, and mountains surrounding the city.
+Its most famous attraction is the titanium-clad Guggenheim Museum building.

 Things to see: